 Over the counter tags

-To hunt any of the public land in Texas you need to purchase the Annual Public Hunting in addition to your regular hunting licence.
+To hunt any of the public land in Texas you need to purchase the Annual Public Hunting in addition to your regular hunting license.
 With this permit you will gain access to many areas for bird hunting, and the only big wilderness area for Whitetail open to the public in Texas.
 When you purchase this additional permit, you will also receive a book with all the regulations and maps for each area.
 You can also download the book from the Annual Public Hunting Website -Click Here

 The Texas dove season

 Dove hunting is a popular past time in Texas, and one of the most affordable hunts you can find.
 There are all sorts of place to go dove hunting on public land in Texas.
 We have made a few trips around the Austin area and have got a few shots off at Lake Granger.
 We need some decoys to help this hunt out, and a little practice on the skeet range.

 Wild hogs are an invasive species in the United States, and a growing problems to farmers and ranchers in Texas.
 So there is no season for them and you can shoot them 365 days a year.
 So where are the best places to shoot them on public land?